-- 1. All Permit Holders on the TAMU campus in College Station shall maintain the following records in a clear, concise and orderly format.
-Retention periods are included in parentheses. - a. permit records (life of permit) - i. approved application for permit with original RSC signatures - ii. all amendments, requests for amendment, and permit renewals - b. transfer and disposal records for every licensed source of radiation (1 year after final disposal) - c. copies of inventory reports (1 year) - d. surveys (1 year) - i. contamination surveys - ii. radiation field surveys in restricted areas - iii. radiation field surveys in unrestricted areas - e. survey instrument calibrations performed by anyone other than the EHS-RSS (3 years) - f. personnel records (1 year) - i. worker/user lists - ii. training records - g. operating and emergency procedures (current) - h. procedure manuals from EHS-RSS (current)
+- 1. All Permittees on the TAMU campus in College Station shall maintain the following records in a clear, concise and orderly format.
+Retention periods are included in parentheses. - a. permit records (life of permit) - i. approved application for permit with original RSC signatures - ii. all amendments, requests for amendment, and Permit renewals - b. transfer and disposal records for every licensed source of radiation (1 year after final disposal) - c. copies of inventory reports (1 year) - d. surveys (1 year) - i. contamination surveys - ii. radiation field surveys in restricted areas - iii. radiation field surveys in unrestricted areas - e. survey instrument calibrations performed by anyone other than the EHSD (3 years) - f. personnel records (1 year) - i. worker/user lists - ii. training records - g. operating and emergency procedures (current) - h. procedure manuals from EHSD (current) - i. records of radiation safety training performed by the Permittee (3 years)

-- i. records of radiation safety training performed by the Permit Holder (3 years) - In addition to maintaining duplicates of all records in step 1 (except 1.d, 1.g, and 1.i above), the EHS-RSS shall maintain the following records which are available for review during normal office hours. - a. original copy of all radioactive material licenses issued to TAMU - b. copies of current state rules and federal regulations relating to radioactive materials - c. official inventory records - d. inspection reports and copies of all "Notices of Violation" issued by state or federal regulatory agencies and the TAMU responses to those Notices. - e. current version of all policy manuals and procedure manuals - f. calculations and reports as required for compliance with the Clean Air Act for radionuclide releases from TAMUS facilities - g. dosimetry records - h. leak test results - i. survey instrument calibrations
+- 2. In addition to maintaining duplicates of all records in step 1 (except 1.d, 1.g, and 1.i above), the EHSD shall maintain the following records which are available for review during normal office hours. - a. original copy of all radioactive material licenses issued to TAMU - b. copies of current state and federal regulations relating to radioactive materials - c. official inventory records - d. inspection reports and copies of all "Notices of Violation" issued by state or federal regulatory agencies and the TAMU responses to those Notices. - e. current version of all policy manuals and procedure manuals - f. calculations and reports as required for compliance with the Clean Air Act for radionuclide releases from TAMUS facilities - g. dosimetry records - h. leak test results - i. survey instrument calibrations

-B. Additional Record-Keeping Requirements for Permit Holders Not on the TAMU Campus
+B. Additional Record-Keeping Requirements for Permittees Not on the TAMU Campus

-- 1. All Permit Holders not located on the TAMU campus in College Station shall maintain the documentation identified in A.1 above and shall also maintain the following records.
+- 1. All Permittees not located on the TAMU campus in College Station shall maintain the documentation identified in A.1 above and shall also maintain the following records.
 Retention periods are included in parentheses.
 There is one exception to the record retention requirements from A.1.
 Receipt, transfer and disposal records for every licensed source of radiation at remote sites must be maintained for the life of the permit. - a.
 Current copy of (or electronic access to) current DSHS rules, e.g. 25 TAC §289.202 (until superseded) - b.
-Current copy of (or electronic access to) the applicable TAMU license - c.
+Current copy of (or electronic access to) the TAMU license, L00448 (until superseded) - c.
 Records of most recent inspection performed by the Texas Department of State Health Services (DSHS) including (3 years) - i. any "Notice of Violations" issued - ii.
 TAMU response to those violations - d.
-Sealed Source Leak Test Reports (5 years)
+Sealed Source Leak Test Reports (5 years) - e.
+Survey Instrument Calibrations (3 years)

-- e.
-Survey Instrument Calibrations (3 years) - f.
-Radiation Protection Program Review (current) - g.
-Sealed Source Gauge use log (3 years)
+- f.
+Radiation Protection Plan review (current) - g.
+Sealed source use log (3 years)